 Once oil is taken out of the ground, it is transported on huge trains to refineries.
 The train in this photo, just west of the South Unit, is nearly 100 cars long and carries more than 3 million gallons of oil when full.

 You, too, can document oil and gas development near national parks and help industry and government agencies plan future development in ways that protect our parks and honor their values.
-Download the FracTracker app from iTunes (Android version coming soon) and start uploading your own observations from anywhere in the country.
+Download the FracTracker app and start uploading your own observations from anywhere in the country.
 By better understanding how current development can look from the perspective of our national parks, we can help inform steps to ensure future development is done in a way that is sensitive to park resources and visitors.

 About the author